elmtree-askmo/cloudcannon-app/content/learn/education-studies/which-brain-regions-are-involved-in-speech-production-and-how-does-aphasia-affect-this-process.md

 url: /learn/education-studies/questions/which-brain-regions-are-involved-in-speech-production-and-how-does-aphasia-affect-this-process
 score: -1.0
 related_article1:
-    id: 164513
+    id: 164515
+    title: >-
-    title: What is the role of phonology in language processing, and how can phonemic errors manifest in aphasia?
+        What is the significance of semantics in language, and how does damage to posterior language regions affect it?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-role-of-phonology-in-language-processing-and-how-can-phonemic-errors-manifest-in-aphasia
+    url: /learn/education-studies/questions/what-is-the-significance-of-semantics-in-language-and-how-does-damage-to-posterior-language-regions-affect-it
 related_article2:
-    id: 164513
+    id: 164508
-    title: What is the role of phonology in language processing, and how can phonemic errors manifest in aphasia?
+    title: >-
+        How does TMS contribute to understanding vision and motion detection?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-role-of-phonology-in-language-processing-and-how-can-phonemic-errors-manifest-in-aphasia
+    url: /learn/education-studies/questions/how-does-tms-contribute-to-understanding-vision-and-motion-detection
 related_article3:
-    id: 164517
+    id: 164515
-    title: How do different brain imaging techniques compare in their application to cognitive neuroscience?
+    title: >-
+        What is the significance of semantics in language, and how does damage to posterior language regions affect it?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-different-brain-imaging-techniques-compare-in-their-application-to-cognitive-neuroscience
+    url: /learn/education-studies/questions/what-is-the-significance-of-semantics-in-language-and-how-does-damage-to-posterior-language-regions-affect-it
 related_article4:
-    id: 164508
+    id: 164510
-    title: How does TMS contribute to understanding vision and motion detection?
+    title: >-
+        Why are ERP components important in cognitive processing studies?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-tms-contribute-to-understanding-vision-and-motion-detection
+    url: /learn/education-studies/questions/why-are-erp-components-important-in-cognitive-processing-studies
 related_article5:
-    id: 164512
+    id: 164518
-    title: How does Wernicke's aphasia affect speech comprehension?
+    title: >-
+        What are the defining characteristics of dyslexia, and how prevalent is it?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-wernickes-aphasia-affect-speech-comprehension
+    url: /learn/education-studies/questions/what-are-the-defining-characteristics-of-dyslexia-and-how-prevalent-is-it
 ---

 &nbsp;